-The Issuer has been rated BBB- by S&P Global Ratings Europe Limited ("S&P") and BBB- by Fitch Ratings Ltd ("Fitch").
-The Notes are expected to be rated BBB- by S&P and BBB- by Fitch.
+The Issuer has been rated BBB- (positive) by S&P Global Ratings Europe Limited ("S&P") and BBB-(stable) by Fitch Ratings Ltd ("Fitch").
+The Capital Securities are expected to be rated BB by S&P and BB by Fitch.
 A rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension or withdrawal at any time by the assigning rating organisation.
 Each of S&P and Fitch is established in the European Union ("EU") and is registered under Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation").
 As such, each of S&P and Fitch is included in the list of credit rating agencies published by the European Securities and Markets Authority on its website in accordance with the CRA Regulation.

-The Notes will initially be represented by a temporary global note (the "Temporary Global Note"), without interest coupons, which will be deposited on or about the Issue Date with a common depositary for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking S.A. ("Clearstream, Luxembourg").
-Interests in the Temporary Global Note will be exchangeable for interests in a permanent global note (the "Permanent Global Note" and, together with the Temporary Global Note, the "Global Notes"), without interest coupons, not earlier than 40 days after the Issue Date upon certification as to non-U.S. beneficial ownership.
-Interests in the Permanent Global Note will be exchangeable for definitive Notes only in certain limited circumstances.
-See "Form of Notes" in the Base Prospectus which is incorporated by reference into this Base Prospectus.
+The Capital Securities will initially be represented by a temporary global capital security (the "Temporary Global Capital Security"), without interest coupons, which will be deposited on or about the Issue Date with a common depositary for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking S.A. ("Clearstream, Luxembourg").
+Interests in the Temporary Global Capital Security will be exchangeable for interests in a permanent global capital security (the "Permanent Global Capital Security" and, together with the Temporary Global Capital Security, the "Global Capital Securities"), without interest coupons, not earlier than 40 days after the Issue Date upon certification as to non-U.S. beneficial ownership.
+Interests in the Permanent Global Capital Security will be exchangeable for definitive Capital Securities.